 Anyway, let’s discuss some examples and ideas of what you might consider sending your loved one.

-Pigeonly can help you send photos, drawings, and other images to your loved one quickly and efficiently, without having to worry about a technical glitch causing your pictures to be disposed of.
-Check out our Services page for more info.
+Pigeonly can help you send drawings, letters, and even order pictures to inmates quickly and efficiently, without having to worry about a technical glitch causing your pictures to be disposed of.
+Check out our Services page for more info